A guest post from Salvador

 Support Vehicle (SV)

 In my humble opinion, in basic terms, we bought the wrong version of the MAN trucks, neither of which is really man enough (see what I did there) for the job.
 Both the HX/SX vehicles are developments of civilian vehicles.
-The HX is the lower of the two specs, it is less sturdy and has a semi-automatic gearbox and simpler suspension, The SX is more sophisticated range with fully automatic gearbox and independent suspension.
+The HX is the lower of the two specs, it is less sturdy and has a semi-automatic gearbox and simpler suspension, The SX is a more sophisticated range with a fully automatic gearbox and independent suspension.

 The UK bought mainly HX versions.